panjf2000/gnet/README.md

 `gnet` is not designed to displace the standard Go [net](https://golang.org/pkg/net/) package, but to create a networking client/server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for networking packets handling (although it does not limit itself to these areas), therefore, `gnet` is not as comprehensive as Go [net](https://golang.org/pkg/net/), it only provides the core functionalities (by a concise API set) of a networking application and it is not planned on being a full-featured networking framework, as I think [net](https://golang.org/pkg/net/) has done a good enough job in this area.

-`gnet` sells itself as a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go which works on transport layer with TCP/UDP protocols and Unix Domain Socket , so it allows developers to implement their own protocols(HTTP, RPC, WebSocket, Redis, etc.) of application layer upon `gnet` for building  diversified network applications, for instance, you get an HTTP Server or Web Framework if you implement HTTP protocol upon `gnet` while you have a Redis Server done with the implementation of Redis protocol upon `gnet` and so on.
+`gnet` sells itself as a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go which works on the transport layer with TCP/UDP protocols and Unix Domain Socket, so it allows developers to implement their own protocols(HTTP, RPC, WebSocket, Redis, etc.) of application layer upon `gnet` for building diversified network applications, for instance, you get an HTTP Server or Web Framework if you implement HTTP protocol upon `gnet` while you have a Redis Server done with the implementation of Redis protocol upon `gnet` and so on.

 **`gnet` derives from the project: `evio` while having a much higher performance and more features.**